spotlessmind1975/minirpg/docs/monsters.md

     </tr>
 </table>

-**(*)** = hag can be the object of magical practices, which diminish their stature
+**(*)** = hag can be the object of magical practices, which diminish/increase their stature

 ### HOGS

 ![Hog](monster_hog.jpg)

-The hog (Porcula salvania) is an endangered suid, previously spread across Bhutan, India and Nepal, but now only found in India (Assam).
+The hog (Porcula salvania) is an endangered suid.
 In the wild, they make small nests by digging a small trench and lining it with vegetation.
 During the heat of the day, they stay within these nests.
 They feed on roots, tubers, insects, rodents, and small reptiles.

 *This article uses material from the Wikipedia article <a href="https://en.wikipedia.org/wiki/Pygmy_hog">Pygmy hog</a>, which is released under the <a href="https://creativecommons.org/licenses/by-sa/3.0/">Creative Commons Attribution-Share-Alike License 3.0</a>.*